Unmasking the Value Trap: A De - GuruFocus.com

 A dissection of VF's Altman Z-score reveals VF's financial health may be weak, suggesting possible financial distress:

 When it comes to operational efficiency, a vital indicator for VF is its asset turnover.
-The data: 2020: 0.85; 2021: 0.78; 2022: 0.88; 2023: 0.82 from the past three years suggests a decreasing trend in this ratio.
+The data: 2021: 0.78; 2022: 0.88; 2023: 0.82 from the past three years suggests a decreasing trend in this ratio.
 The asset turnover ratio reflects how effectively a company is using its assets to generate sales.
 Therefore, a drop in this ratio can signify reduced operational efficiency, potentially due to underutilization of assets or decreased market demand for the company's products or services.
-This shift in VF's asset turnover underlines the need for the company to reassess its operational strategies to optimize asset usage and boost sales.
+This shift in VF's asset turnover underlines the need for the company to